 After walking around the village, I decided to have a traditional Korean cultural experience.
-I bought a ticket (for $3.50) to the cultural center where I got the chance to try on a very beautiful hanbok (Korean Traditional dress).
+I bought a ticket (for $3.50) at the cultural center where I tried on a hanbok (Korean Traditional dress).
 Later I decided to go visit Ewha Woman’s University.
-When I got out of the subway station (idae/ 이대 station) I realized that I was starving and got some delicious and cheap street food.
+When I got out of the subway station, I realized that I was starving and decided to get some delicious and cheap street food.
 While I was eating, I met a very cool young Korean guy with whom I had a very nice conversation (in English).
-He asked me tones of questions regarding Korea and Africa, he was very interesting!
+He asked me tones of questions regarding Korea, US, and Africa; he was very interesting!

 I ended up meting three female French tourists at Ewha, two were of Guadaloupean origin and one was of Hispanic origin.
 They were super nice and we had a great conversation.
 They were telling me about their trip, about their love of Kpop, and everything in between.
 It was getting dark and we were hungry so we decided to crab food in Hongdae, the heart of Seoul’s youth culture.
 Walking around Hongdae was super fun!
 There was a lot to do such as shopping, eating, listening and watching performances which made it almost impossible to get bored.
 Shopping in Hongdae was super cheap!
 I got a pair of super cute heels for $10!
 Oh how I wished I had more space in my luggage and more money!
 After our shopping spree, the girls and I grabbed dinner at a local restaurant and we walked around for a while before going home.